obsidianmd/obsidian-help/en/Obsidian Sync/Back up your data.md

 To back up your vault using a third-party service, configure the service so that backups are only made from your primary device.
 For example, if you do most of your writing on your laptop, that's where you should configure your backups.

-We recommend using a dedicated backup service that doesn't automatically update data on your local device from your backup.
+In the vault switcher, your vault now has a vault icon instead of a cloud, to indicate it's no longer synced to iCloud Drive.

-> [!important] Files On-Demand
+> [!warning] Files must be available offline
-> Some cloud storage services, such as OneDrive, allow you to only download files when you use them and later remove them locally to free up space.
-Since the files are no longer available locally, Obsidian Sync believes they've been deleted and removes them from your remote vault.
+> Some cloud storage services such as OneDrive and Dropbox allow you to only download files when you use them and later remove them locally to free up space.
+These features are sometimes called "Files on-demand" or "Online-only files".
 >
+> Since the files are no longer available locally, they will appear deleted to Obsidian Sync, and will be removed from your remote vault.
+>
-> To use Obsidian Sync together with Files On-Demand and similar features, make sure to configure the service to always keep the files on the device.
+> To use Obsidian Sync together with OneDrive, Dropbox, or other similar services,  disable on-demand downloads.
+Configure the third-party service settings to always keep files on the device.

-In the vault switcher, your vault now has a vault icon instead of a cloud, to indicate it's no longer synced to iCloud Drive.

 ## Remove your vault from a third-party sync service

 If you're using Obsidian Sync and realize that you've set up your vault in a folder synced by a third-party service, you can use the following steps to move the vault to a safer location.

-## Desktop
+### Desktop

-### Option 1: Move your vault using the vault switcher
+#### Option 1: Move your vault using the vault switcher

 1. In the bottom-left corner, select **Open another vault** ( ![[obsidian-vault-switcher.svg#icon]] ).
 2. Next to the vault you want to move, select **More options** ( ![[lucide-more-horizontal.svg#icon]] ).
 3. Choose a new location for the vault on your file system.

-### Option 2: Move your vault manually
+#### Option 2: Move your vault manually

 1. Make backups of your vault.
 Copy your vault folder another location that you won't touch throughout the rest of this operation.
 2. Quit Obsidian.